Sovetsk, Kaliningrad Oblast: Early history

-Tilsit, which received civic rights from Albert, Duke of Prussia in 1552, developed around a castle of the Teutonic Knights, known as the Schalauer Haus, founded in 1288.
-In 1454, King Casimir IV Jagiellon incorporated the region to the Kingdom of Poland upon the request of the anti-Teutonic Prussian Confederation.
-After the subsequent Thirteen Years' War (1454–1466), the settlement was a part of Poland as a fief held by the Teutonic Knights, and thus was located within the Polish–Lithuanian union, later elevated to the Polish–Lithuanian Commonwealth.
+Tilsit developed around a castle of the Teutonic Knights, known as the Schalauer Haus, founded in 1288.
+In 1454, King Casimir IV Jagiellon incorporated the region to the Kingdom of Poland upon the request of the Prussian Confederation, which rebelled against the Teutonic Order.
+After the subsequent Thirteen Years' War (1454–1466), the settlement became a fief of Poland held by the Teutonic Knights, and thus was located within the Polish–Lithuanian union, later elevated to the Polish–Lithuanian Commonwealth.
+It was granted town rights by Albert, Duke of Prussia in 1552.
+The town was predominantly Lutheran by confession.